cbrand/ssl-proxy-letsencrypt/README.md

     Of course, when the environment variable is set you also have to specify the port for the HTTPS connection (usually 443) in the `TARGET_SERVICE` configuration.

+6. **Additional configuration**

+    If you want to pass additional configuration to the docker container you can do so by passing a base64 encoded file content to the `ADDITIONAL_NGINX_CONFIG` variable.
+This will unpack and include it into the `location` proxy directive.
+This is especially useful if you want to change the underlying data via the `sub_filter` directive.